 1. All Power Cords Don’t Have the Same Longevity

 Don’t expect all the power cables to last the same number of years.
 Various factors determine the lifetime of a power cable.
-For starters, poor quality cables will certainly not last for many years.
-So, you always need to buy good-quality cables for longevity and safety.
+For starters, poor-quality lines will certainly not last for many years.
+So, it would help if you always bought good-quality cables for longevity and safety.

 Other factors that impact the life of a power cable include environmental factors.
-Too much heat or cold can affect the performance of the cable.
-How you install the cord can also reduce or increase longevity.
-Poor installations can reduce the lifetime of any cable, for that matter.
+Too much heat or cold can affect the performance of the line.
+How you install the cord can also reduce or increase longevity, and poor installations can reduce the lifetime of any cable, for that matter.

 Sometimes, the type of cable also affects longevity.
 Not all power cables carry the same current and can have different lifetimes.
 Buying good quality cables and installing them is crucial to increase longevity.